Mar 14, 2025 | 1535 words | 15 min read

 Encrypting Text with Ciphers#

 Encryption is the process of converting plaintext into ciphertext to secure the information.
 Ciphers are algorithms used to perform encryption and decryption.
-In this project, we’ll explore three types of ciphers: Caesar, XOR, and Beaufort.
+In this project, we’ll explore three types of ciphers: Caesar, Rail Fence, and Beaufort.

 Caesar Cipher#